larcenous-lobotomy/edit-ply-by-rule/README.md

 7. Output the filtered surface mesh in a `.ply` file format

 # Convention
 The program is written following the OOP paradigm.
 The Task1 object inherits from the Base class, which provides methods for read, operate and write.
+The program reads the `test.ply` file, which in this case is a copy of the file `airplane.ply`, which depicts a plane upon visualisation in an appropriate software, such as Octave.
+As expected, the formatting operation following the stated rule trims the nose of the airplane.
+Any other file might be tested by overwriting it onto `test.ply`.

 # Instructions
 The command `g++ test.cpp Task1.cpp Base.cpp` will compile the files and produce an executable, which when run, will dump the output to the file `output.ply`.